 I too, was scammed thinking that I can get work easily because who doesn’t want to feel privileged just by being able to speak 2 languages?

 But as soon as you’re inside the member’s area, you will slowly learn that companies only want those who already have experience at least for 3 years and in some cases, they want to see the certificates that identify you as a real translator.

 I tried looking for a job and nobody wants a Malay translation as they want countries that are more developed and recognized like Brazil and Argentina.

 I also have many Phillipino friends who are also having trouble finding translator jobs in their language because in Asia, translator jobs that companies look for are only from South Korea, Japan and China as those countries are considered more developed.

-This doesn’t apply for the USA and the UK because face it, EVERYTHING you see on the TV are American shows right down to the ads (UK shows too but a bit lesser).
+This doesn’t apply for the USA and the UK because face it, everything you see on the TV are American shows right down to the ads (the UK shows too but a bit lesser).

 So for people who are from less popular countries (Like me), we will feel very proud and happy when our countries’ name appears out of the blue!

 We will go like “Oh my god, the Americans love us!
 I must buy this”